ccarabine/memory-game/README.md

 * As a user, I want to play an online game
 * As a user who has never played the game before, I need to locate the rules and understand how to play the game
 * As a user, I need to know how the scoring works
-* As a user, I want to know when I have match two cards
+* As a user, I want to know when I have matched two cards
 * As a user, I want to know when I have finished the game and see my score
 * As a user, I want to be able to restart the game at any point
-* As a user of multiple devices, I need a website that is fully responsive, invoking the same user experience across all devices, in particular my mobile.
+* As a user of multiple devices, I need a game that is fully responsive, invoking the same user experience across all devices, in particular my mobile.
 * As a user, I want to know how many matched cards and moves I have made during the game at any time
 * As a user, I want to be challenged with different games each time I play
 * As a user, I expect the site to be fully accessible